secure-device-onboard/all-in-one-demo/container/overlay/README.md

 port=8080
 ```

-The {host-ip-address} should be updated with actual IP address of host machine.
+The {host-ip-address} should be updated with the actual IP address of the host machine.

-### Step-2: Upload redirect.properties file
+### Step-2: Upload redirect.properties File

 Upload the generated redirect.properties file using following REST API call.